 The Act expands the already existing Family and Medical Leave Act (“FMLA”) on a temporary basis.
 Employees are eligible for benefits under this part of the Act if they worked for the employer for at least 30 days prior to the designated leave.

 Eligibility: An eligible employee may take up to 12 weeks of job-protected leave to allow the employee, who is unable to work or telework, to care for the employee’s child (under 18 years of age) if the child’s school or place of care is closed or the childcare provider is unavailable due to a public health emergency.

 Pay: The first ten-day period of leave is unpaid.
 After that, the employer generally must pay full-time employees at two-thirds the employee’s regular rate for the number of hours the employee would otherwise be normally scheduled.
 For part-time employees or employees working irregular schedules, they are entitled to be paid based on the average number of hours the employee worked for the six months prior to taking leave.

 Job Restoration: Employers with 25 or more employees will have the same obligation as under traditional FMLA to return any employee who has taken leave under this section to the same or equivalent position upon return to work.
 Even for employers with less than 25 employees, the employer must make reasonable attempts to return the employee to an equivalent position and requires an employer to make efforts to return the employee to work for up to a year following the leave.

-- Caring for the employee’s child if the child’s school or place of care is closed or the child’s care provider is unavailable due to public health emergency; or
+- caring for the employee’s child if the child’s school or place of care is closed or the child’s care provider is unavailable due to a public health emergency; or